Siddhantthakur132/AI-Enhanced-Customer-Support-System/README.md

 📊 Customer Support Ticket Analysis
-This project analyzes a Customer IT Support Ticket Dataset using Python and the Pandas library.
-It includes inspecting the data, identifying missing values, and preparing it for further analysis.
+This project involves analyzing a Customer IT Support Ticket dataset using Python and the Pandas library.
+The goal is to inspect the dataset, identify missing values, and prepare the data for further analysis to extract meaningful insights.

 📂 Dataset Overview
-The dataset, helpdesk_customer_tickets.csv, contains details about customer support tickets with the following key columns:
+The dataset, helpdesk_customer_tickets.csv, contains the following key columns:

 🆔 ID: Unique identifier for each ticket.
-📬 Subject: The subject of the ticket.
+📬 Subject: The subject or title of the ticket.
-📝 Body: Description or details of the issue reported.
+📝 Body: Detailed description of the issue reported by the customer.
 ✅ Answer: Response or resolution provided for the ticket.
-📂 Type: Type of ticket.
+📂 Type: Type/category of the ticket (e.g., Issue, Inquiry).
-📥 Queue: Queue to which the ticket is assigned.
+📥 Queue: The queue to which the ticket is assigned (e.g., Frontend, Backend).
-🚦 Priority: Priority of the ticket (e.g., High, Medium, Low).
+🚦 Priority: Priority level of the ticket (e.g., High, Medium, Low).
-🌍 Language: Language of the ticket.
+🌍 Language: The language in which the ticket was submitted.
-🏢 Business Type: Type of business the ticket is related to.
+🏢 Business Type: Type of business related to the ticket (e.g., Retail, Telecom).
-🏷️ Tags: tag_1 to tag_9, categories used for further classification.
+🏷️ Tags: tag_1 to tag_9, categories used for further classification or classification purposes.
+🛠️ Tools & Technologies Used
+Python: For data analysis and processing.
+Pandas: For data manipulation and analysis.
+Jupyter Notebook: For running and presenting analysis in an interactive format.
+🚀 Project Steps
+Data Loading: Importing the dataset using Pandas.
+Data Exploration: Inspecting the dataset's structure, types, and initial exploration of the data.
+Handling Missing Values: Identifying and handling missing values in the dataset.
+Data Cleaning: Cleaning the data to ensure consistency and readiness for further analysis.
+Basic Analysis: Performing initial analysis to explore ticket trends, common issues, priorities, etc.
+📋 Conclusion
+The analysis provides insights into customer support ticket trends, common issues, priority levels, and potential areas for improvement in IT support services.

-This project is part of the Week 1 Assignment for Infosys Springboard.
-Feel free to connect for questions, feedback, or contributions! 🚀
+Feel free to connect for questions, feedback, or contributions! 😊

-🌟 Thank you for exploring this project! 😊